stacksgov/sips/considerations/minutes/technical-cab/2024-07-06-sip-block-headers.md

 ### Vote Outcome

-Quorum is reached with 9 of 9 eligible CAB members voting on the SIP.
+Quorum is reached with 6 eligible CAB members voting on the SIP.

 | Name         | Vote    |
 | ------------ | ------- |